dilimhat/one-trady-boy/README.md

     -Trading bot:
         + ability to share code
         + ability to store code securely
-        + maybe a github link so multiple users can work on the same code
+        + maybe a GitHub link so multiple users can work on the same code
     -Tutorial:
         + simple articles for people to get started
-        + link to streamlined, non frivolus starting material, stuff even Dilim could understand *Milestones:
+        + link to streamlined, non frivolous starting material, stuff even Dilim could understand *Milestones:
     + basic HTML and CSS front end webpages of non user screens
         + splash page